dark-tulip/java-snippets/MongoQuery.md

+Performance is:
+- about testing,
+- about tuning about making sure that all the components working together,
+- about identifying what is bottleneck

 # Premature optimisation is the root of all EVIL!!!
 *so, programmers waiste enormous amounts of time... worrying about.. the speed of noncritical parts*
 - each index reduces write performance